dansand/ResChapter/content/numpy.md

 1336.6577597914056
 ```

 So what about that output, an array of True and ad False values?
 In plain English, the code `data > data.mean()`,  could be stated as 'is the value(s) of `data` bigger than the mean value of the data'.
-Numpy interprets this element-by-element, and returns `True` if an an element / value us greater,, or returns `False` if an element is smaller.
+Numpy interprets this element-by-element, and returns
+* `True` if an an element / value is greater than data.mean()
+* `False` if an element / value is smaller.
 An array of "true" and `False` is called a Boolean array.

 The kicker is that we can slice the original array, by this Boolean array: